Obi1002/12_Tech-Blog/README.md

 # Tech Blog

-For this project, I aim to create an Employee Tracker application that can be used to track the organization's employees.
-This application will use MySQL, InquirerJs, and console.table dependencies to make the app function.
-My main motivation for this project is to create an application that will allow employers to successfully track their employees and view their information by department and role.
+For this project, I aim to build a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+The app follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+My main motivation for this project is to create an application that will allow developers to successfully write their blogs on their own platforms.

 # Acceptance Criteria
 GIVEN a CMS-style blog site